Simple Actions at Home

 - Use nontoxic, biodegradable, and recycled material whenever possible

 - If you own a pool, only drain it when a test kit does not detect chlorine levels

 - If you have a septic system, have it inspected at least every 3 years.
 Learn more about Septic Systems.

 Houshold cleaners often contain harsh chemicals that can negatively impact local water quality.
 The EPA created the Safer Choice label for cleaning products that meet their environmnetal standards.
 Look for this logo on cleaning products or check out this website to find a list of qualifying products.

-Buy only the cleaning products you need, and in smaller quantities that you will use rather than have to dispose of.
+Buy only the cleaning products you need and in the quantities that you will use, rather than having to dispose of the excess.

 PROPERLY DISPOSE OF PRESCRIPTION MEDICATIONS